trnvdn/ExperimentTester/README.md

 ParticipantID (Foreign key to Participant table) <br>

 # Setup
-Clone the repository from GitHub: link-to-your-repo.<br>
-Open the solution in Visual Studio.<br>
+Clone the repository from GitHub: https://github.com/trnvdn/ExperimentTester Open the solution in Visual Studio.<br>
 Configure the database connection string in the appsettings.json file.<br>
 Run the migrations : Update-Database<br>